 - The Provo River Delta project is seeking to restore habitat for the June Sucker and other species: Provo River Delta

 - The Valley Visioning project commissioned by the Utah County Council of Governments provides excellent resources on possible futures for Utah Valley, including development around Utah Lake: Envision Utah

-Mighty sentinels once threatened By the overspill
+Mighty sentinels once threatened

 A dwindling reminder

 For native tribes for years